carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ---
 ## No-rendering mode

+The [no-rendering mode](adv_rendering_options.md) can be useful to run an initial simulation that will be later played again to retrieve data.
+Especially if this simulation has some extreme conditions, such as dense traffic.

 ### Simulate at fast pace

-The [no-rendering mode](adv_rendering_options.md) where the intention is to run an initial simulation that will be later played again to retrieve data.

 Disabling the rendering will save up a lot of work to the simulation.
 As the GPU is not used, the server can work at full speed.
 This could be useful to simulate complex conditions at a fast pace.
-The best way to do so would be by setting a fixed time-step for.
-Running an asynchronous server with a fixed time-step, the only limitation for the simulation would be the inner logic of the server.
+The best way to do so would be by setting a fixed time-step.
+Running an asynchronous server with a fixed time-step and no rendering, the only limitation for the simulation would be the inner logic of the server.

-This configuration can be used for example with the __tutorial_ego.py__, where an ego vehicles and some vehicles are spawned and roam around the city.
-The same `config.py` used to [set the map](#map-setting) disable rendering, and set a fixed time-step.
+The same `config.py` used to [set the map](#map-setting) can disable rendering, and set a fixed time-step.

 ```
 cd /opt/carla/PythonAPI/utils